rdaum/moor/README.md

 The intent here is to start out at least fully compatible with LambdaMOO 1.8.x series and to be able to read and execute existing cores.
-(To that end I've already written enough of the compiler to parse the entire existing JaysHouse MOO Core without errors so the full language as-is will be initially supported.)

 ### But then...

-to actually implement the backend portions on a more modern foundation, with a proper disk-based transactionally safe database and full multithreaded concurrency, and replacing the classic `telnet` client connectivity with websockets and such.
+... to actually implement the backend portions on a more modern foundation, with a proper disk-based transactionally safe database and full multithreaded concurrency, and replacing the classic `telnet` client connectivity with websockets and such.

+Eventual new feature goals, after full MOO backwards compatibility has been achieved:

+* Embedded JavaScript engine to allow implementation of MOO verbs in a more modern standard language.
+* Extended protocol support (WebSockets, HTTP, etc. inbound and outbound).
+* Incremental runtime changes:
+  * Remove object numbers and replace with capability references.
+  * Lightweight transient object values in addition to rooted objects.
+  * New primitive types in the language / properties.

-### LambdaMOO is 30+ years old, why remain compatible?
+## LambdaMOO is 30+ years old, why remain compatible?

 * Because it's easy to go into the weeds creating new things, and never finishing.
 By having a concrete goal, and something to compare and test against, I may actually get somewhere.